A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: SemCom-Empowered AIGC Generation and Transmission Framework

 \subsection{Local Decoding}

 With the improvement of computing power in mobile devices, plenty of user devices are capable of executing information fine-tuning and recovery processes.
 In SemAIGC, the T2I decoder of a local receiver in Fig. \ref{semanticmodel} is composed of a semantic fine-tuning module, an autoencoder decoder module, and a channel decoder.
 Specifically, the channel decoder converts the binary bits into semantic information.
-Given the limited computing power of local devices, a lightweight diffusion model is deployed into the semantic fine-tuning module.
+Given the limited computing power of local devices, a lightweight diffusion model is deployed into the semantic fine-tuning module, which has similar functions as the aforementioned semantic generation module.
 After a rapid fine-tuning process, semantic noise can be eliminated, and then the autoencoder decoder module restructures semantic information into high-resolution images with text guidance.